Medicare no longer has a “therapy cap” for physical therapy services provided in a calendar benefit period .

 - Clinical nurse specialist

 Your Part A and Part B deductibles will apply with mental health coverage.
 You may have to pay coinsurance and copays for mental health services.
 If you are prescribed medications as part of your treatment, Medicare Part D will cover prescription drugs.

-Medicare Part B covers intensive behavioral therapy for obesity if you need help losing weight if you are obese.
+Medicare Part B covers intensive behavioral therapy for obesity if you are obese and need help losing weight.
 You must complete a body mass index (BMI) screening (covered by Part B) to qualify.
 If you score a BMI of 30 or higher, you are considered obese.

 Medicare will cover a programmed number of sessions, including:

 - One in-person visit with your doctor every week for the first month.

 - One in-person visit with your doctor every other week from months two to six.

 - One in-person visit with your doctor each month during months seven to 12.

 You will be re-screened after your first six months of counseling.
 If you show progress at the end of the first six months, you can be eligible for months seven to 12.
 If you don’t show improvement after the first six months (a loss of 6.6 lbs is the minimum), Medicare may stop your therapy.

 Original Medicare covers behavioral counseling at 100% (no deductible or coinsurance) of the Medicare-approved amount.
 Medicare Advantage plans cover the same when you see an in-network provider.

 If you have Original Medicare Part A and Part B, your coverage no longer limits how much it will pay for medically necessary therapy services.
 However, if you have a Medicare Advantage plan, you should check your plan to learn about its coverage for therapy services, as your HMO or PPO benefits may differ.

 Does the number of medically necessary therapy sessions impact your costs?
 No. After you pay your Part B deductible, you’ll pay 20% of the cost.
 Medicare will pay 80%.

 Will Medicare cover any of your therapy sessions if they aren’t medically necessary?
 Medicare only pays for therapy services that are considered essential.
 Also, you must receive your therapy sessions from an approved provider, which can include: